joshhedstrom/brainAnalytics/README.md

 # brainAnalytics

-a demonstration of brain.js
+This is a proof of concept / demonstration of how to use brain.js using inputs and outputs, with the example of a data set on the factors of wine quality.

+The goal of this is to demonstrate how to use the brain.js library so that you can apply it to your own projects.
+Machine Learning is a lot of fun, and if you just have a basic understanding of Javascript and Node.js, you should be able to do this.
+Basically what is happening is the library analyzes a data set (the chemical properties of a given wine in this instance) that includes an output: in this case the quality of the wine (I don't know who decided the level of quality in the data set originally).
+We train the algorithm against that dataset, and then we give it a test set of variables: a wine and it's chemical composition.
+The test set doesn't include the quality, because that is what we are trying to find out.
+After the algorithm is trained, it gives a prediction on the wine quality, based off the data set.

-This is a demonstration of how to use brain.js using a free data set on the factors of wine quality.
-It's real world usefullness is limited however, unless you happen to know the chemical content of whatever wine you're drinking. ;)
+It's real world usefullness is limited, unless you happen to know the chemical content of whatever wine you're drinking. ;)

+This is just one test case of infinite possibilites.
+Once you've used it, modify it however you like to fit your own project.
+This library will analyze anything, given you have the same number of variables in an input, and given that you're asking for the same output.
+You could easily take out factors and it would still work.
+You could analyze a wine based on it's Citric Acid, Residual Chlorides, and pH levels to try to figure out if you could predict the level of sulphates in any given wine.

+Obviously some models make sense and others don't.
+Just because you can throw an algorithm against it doesn't mean it's accurate...it's only accurate to the level of it's training data.
+I think this data set is based off of red wines from one area of Portugal.
+I don't think that will help much with French white wines, but I'm not a wine expert.

+Mess around with it and see what you can come up with.

 ### Prerequisites